Deniseea Head Wants To Talk.

 Though a natural organizer and host, it was only after moving to New Orleans that she found bartending, and almost by accident.
 The owner of a neighborhood spot needed help and Deniseea happened to be sitting at the bar.
 She started for a flat day rate plus tips.
 “It was what we call a ‘hole in the wall’,” she explains, “and there were lots of locals who gave me first hand experience of Nola drinking culture.”

-Soon the bar training dovetailed with her love for research, scrolling newspaper archives and old cookbooks, in search of rabbit holes to explore.
+The bar training dovetailed with her love for research, scrolling newspaper archives and old cookbooks, in search of rabbit holes to explore.
 She found that recipes—and the spices and ingredients available at the time—opened up deeper questions and histories.
 Even the humble Daiquiri has a lot to teach about the histories of sugar and the transatlantic slave trade.
-Cocktails could make history immediate and tangible without feeling like a history lesson.
-Guests began to pay attention.
+Cocktails could make that history immediate and tangible without feeling like a history lesson.

-As an educator and cocktail maker, Deniseea’s work grows out of her focus on community, accessibility and connection.
-Below, she shares her top three philosophies, in her own words.
+As an educator and cocktail maker, much of Deniseea Head’s work stems from her focus on community, accessibility and connection.
+Below, she shares her top three philosophies in her own words.

 Philosophy #1